Sustainability

 Food

 We care about food—where it comes from, how it’s raised, and the social and environmental impacts.
 Just by eating in our dining hall, you’re creating change.
-Beyond that, you can minor in sustainable agriculture and get involved with our gardens, compost crew, or the Food Recovery Network.
+Beyond that, you can get involved with our gardens, compost crew, or the Food Recovery Network.

 Climate

-Climate change issues weave through many of our courses, and for a deeper dive, you can major in climate science or tack on a minor in climate change studies.
+Climate change issues are woven through many of our courses, and for a deeper dive, you can choose to study in our climate science program.
 We’ve taken a stand by divesting from fossil fuels, investing in renewable energy, and looking for ways to reduce our carbon footprint.

 Community